Glenrock train wreck: Wreck

-The Rescue
+Rescue

-A rescue train from Casper arrived at the scene at 11 p.m. and found over 20 people stranded on top of a sleeping car 'begging to be rescued'.
+A rescue train from Casper arrived at the scene at 11 p.m. and found over 20 people stranded on top of a sleeping car "begging to be rescued".
 The Dallas Morning News reported "A cable rope obtained from the Big Muddy oil field was thrown over to the marooned sleepers.
 With the headlight of the relief train playing on the scene, the slow process of rescue in this manner proceeded.
 Men, women and children went hand-over-hand from the sleeper to the east bank, a distance of more than 150 ft.
 Several times women lost one hand-hold of the rope, only to regain their balance and save themselves from dropping into the sweeping waters.
 After their perilous trip across the water, several women fell into a dead faint and had to be carried to waiting cars.
 A man carried a baby in his arms from the marooned car to the bank and almost miraculously effected a rescue".

 Due to heavy rains in the area, the line had been inspected by the section foreman.
 At 8 p.m., the creek was only about 18 in deep and he said there was no drift or debris lodged against the bridge and he was satisfied that "no dangerous condition existed".
 The bridge itself was constructed in 1914, it was 111 ft in length, 20 ft above the creek bed, and made up of nine wooden trestle spans; all in good condition.
 The roadmaster reported that in the previous nine years the depth had never exceeded 3 ft; yet when he arrived at the scene shortly after the accident it was running at a depth of 10 to 12 ft.
 It was several days before the current subsided enough to recover the bodies of all of the victims from the submerged coaches.
 In all, 30 of the 66 people aboard the train were killed in the accident.